 Hello world!
 I’m Sandeep Prasanna.

-I am pursuing a joint degree in law (J.D.) and public policy (M.P.P. in Global Public Affairs) at the UCLA School of Law and the UCLA Luskin School of Public Affairs.
+I am pursuing degrees in law and public policy at the UCLA School of Law and the UCLA Luskin School of Public Affairs.
 During the 2013-14 school year, I served as Editor-in-Chief of Volume 18 of the UCLA Journal of International Law & Foreign Affairs, and I directed the journal’s symposium in the spring of 2013.
 I co-founded and am a current student co-director of the UCLA International Justice Project, which pairs law students with foreign human rights NGOs in need of research aid.
 In 2013, I was an Associate Editor of the ICC Forum, a joint project between the School of Law and the Office of the Prosecutor of the International Criminal Court.
 In 2012 and 2013, I directed student trips to Tucson, Arizona, to provide legal research aid on U.S.-Mexico border issues.
 While at UCLA, I have had the chance to complete internships or projects in The Hague, Johannesburg, Geneva, and eastern parts of the Democratic Republic of the Congo.

 I was a weekly contributor to The Economist’s Johnson blog on language from 2012 to 2013 under the byline S.A.P.